2019 FIBA U16 Women's African Championship

 The 2019 FIBA Africa U16 Championship for Women was the 6th FIBA Africa U16 Championship for Women, played under the rules of FIBA, the world governing body for basketball, and the FIBA Africa thereof.
 The tournament was hosted by Rwanda from 26 July to 4 August, with the games played in Kigali.
 The top two teams qualified for the 2020 FIBA U17 Women's Basketball World Cup in Romania.

 Venue

+Group stage

+All teams played in a single-round robin.
+The top team in the group that had four teams outright qualified for the semifinals, while the rest advanced to the quarterfinals.